sguox002/leetcode/leetcode-all.md

 <<-1360	Number of Days Between Two Dates    		47.4%	Easy
 use a reference date and count days using leap year.
 ->>
-<<-1505	Minimum Possible Integer After at Most K Adjacent Swaps On Digits    		36.1%	Hard
-a string of digits, you are allowed to swap two adjacent digits, at most k operations are allowed. return the min string you can obtain.
-greedy: bubble sort, k>n*(n+1)/2 it is sort. from 0 to 9, find its first index and try to move to top (less equal to k) and leave a subproblem.
-TLE segment tree or binary index tree to reduce to O(nlogn) ->>

 <<-1420	Build Array Where You Can Find The Maximum Exactly K Comparisons    		64.4%	Hard
 given n, m, k, build the array with n elements: